Digital responsibility

 Value-based digital economy

-We are committed to an independent, competitive and value-based digital economy in Europe.
-We are committed to a model that sets itself apart from the U.S. and Chinese path by following the rules of the social market economy and being defined by respect for society and a sustainable economy, and which places people at the center of the digital transformation.
-This model is based on the responsible handling of resources without losing sight of entrepreneurial success.
-Together with politics, science and business, we want to secure the future viability of Germany and Europe as a business location.
-For healthy growth that does not come at the expense of people, social peace and the environment.
+We advocate for an independent, competitive and value-based digital economy in Europe.
+This model distinguishes itself from the US-American and Chinese paths by adhering to the principles of a social market economy, being characterized by respect for sustainable practices, and placing people at the center of digital transformation.
+This model emphasizes responsible resource management while not losing sight of entrepreneurial success.
+We aim to secure the future viability of the German and European locations together with politics, science, and business, promoting healthy growth that does not come at the expense of people, social peace, and the environment.

 Projects and initiatives:

-• ZukunftsWerte initiative: Together with other entrepreneurs, managers, politicians, academics and representatives from civil society, we would like to use the discourse and exchange of experiences to outline a path for what value-oriented digitalization can look like and how we can seize the opportunities of digitalization courageously and responsibly.
-With this initiative, the Otto Group would like to contribute to jointly strengthening the future viability and values of Germany and Europe as a business location and to move from talk to action.
+• ZukunftsWerte initiative: Together with other entrepreneurs, managers, politicians, academics, and representatives from civil society, we aim to outline a path for what a value-oriented digitization can look like through discourse and the exchange of experiences.
+We want to explore how we can boldly and responsibly seize the opportunities that digitization presents.
+With this initiative, the Otto Group seeks to contribute to jointly strengthening the future viability and values of Germany and Europe as a business location, moving from discussion to action.

 • Corporate Digital Responsibility (CDR) initiative: As a founding member of the initiative launched in 2018 by the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection, we want to take advantage of the opportunities presented by digitization and shape them in a responsible and value-oriented manner.
 A jointly developed CDR Code contains principles and objectives that guide our actions and are aimed at stakeholders from business, politics and civil society as well as consumers.
 In 2022 the member companies of the CDR initiative – including the Otto Group – published individual reports for the first time.
 The reports describe examples of specific measures taken by members in the digital space.

-• Business Council for Democracy: The Otto Group participates in this network, an initiative of the non-profit Hertie Foundation, the Robert Bosch Stiftung and the Institute for Strategic Dialogue.
-The goal is to contribute to strengthening democracy and its resilience by means of a networking program and employee training.
+• Business Council for Democracy: The Otto Group is a participant in this network, an initiative of the non-profit Hertie Foundation, the Robert Bosch Foundation, and the Institute for Strategic Dialogue.
+The goal is to contribute to strengthening democracy and its resilience through a network program and training for employees.

 On this website Otto Group partly uses cookies which, based on the usage behavior, allow certain functions, such as an analysis of the use of the website.